 - redness or discoloration of the skin near the clot

 - warmth around the affected area

-Based on your symptoms and your medical history, your doctor may recommend ultrasound or another test to help diagnose a suspected DVT.
+Based on your symptoms and your medical history, your healthcare provider may recommend an ultrasound or another test to help diagnose a suspected DVT.
 This decision is often made in an emergency room when a person arrives with DVT symptoms.

 An ultrasound uses sound waves to create moving images of blood flowing through your veins and arteries.
 Unlike an X-ray, for example, an ultrasound does not use any radiation.

-During an ultrasound procedure, you will wear a hospital gown and be covered by a sheet.
+During an ultrasound procedure, you’ll wear a hospital gown and be covered by a sheet.
 Only the leg being evaluated will be exposed.
 The head of the bed should be at a 30- to 45-degree angle to help force more blood flow down to your legs.

 The probe is moved slowly and gently across your leg, allowing sound waves to penetrate the skin to the blood vessels and tissue underneath.
 The waves form images that appear on a computer screen nearby.
 When a DVT is identified, a still picture of it can be made.

 The person doing the ultrasound may want to get a few angles of the DVT to better understand its size and location.
 The procedure should take less than 30 minutes.